Barton Fink (1991) / Drama-Comedy

 Barton Fink isn't the first film about writer's block, but it may be the best.
 Reportedly, the story was inspired by the difficulties of crafting Miller's Crossing and with 20th Century Fox's constant niggling about their script and vision, or lack thereof.
 It's a complex work, and not altogether satisfying in the traditional sense, but for those who understand what it's like to be under great pressure to be creative and coming up empty, this probably will strike a resonant chord.

-Barton Fink will probably always remain the Coens' most beguiling work, probably too artsy for most viewers to find good footing while watching.
+Barton Fink will probably always remain the Coens' (Blood Simple, The Hudsucker Proxy) most beguiling work, probably too artsy for most viewers to find good footing while watching.
 It is a comedy, albeit a mostly somber and sour one, so those looking for some of the zanier antics they see in films like Raising Arizona or Fargo will be off-put by the curious lack of energy or drive throughout much of the film.
 I would argue that the lack of forward movement is precisely the point of the film, as it is about a man who finds an inability to progress despite his amazing and prolific talent in the field.

 If you come here seeking answers to everything that you don't understand while watching the film, I must apologize.
 Although I do have a plausible theory, I'm afraid this would involve spoilers and would deprive some of finding their own answers the the mysteries that lie mostly unrevealed by the end of the movie.
 I will just say, that writer's block to a writer is probably a hellish existence, and if internal feelings were to be also felt externally, one might gain the same feeling and tone that is exhibited in the Hotel Earle of Barton's world.